Pedro Emanuel: Middle East and Almería

 Pedro Emanuel spent the 2018–19 campaign in charge of Al Taawoun FC of the Saudi Professional League, where he came third.
-The team from Buraidah won the Kings Cup, with a 2–1 win over Al-Ittihad Club (Jeddah) in the final on 2 May 2019.
+The team from Buraidah won the King's Cup, with a 2–1 win over Al-Ittihad Club (Jeddah) in the final on 2 May 2019.

 On 4 August 2019, Pedro Emanuel was appointed at the helm of Spanish Segunda División side UD Almería.
 Exactly three months later, in spite of being placed second in the standings, he left by mutual agreement.

 Pedro Emanuel returned to the Middle East on 5 January 2020 when he was appointed on an 18-month deal at Al Ain FC in the UAE Pro League.
 Despite qualifying for a President's Cup final before the season was cancelled, he left when his contract expired in May 2021.

 At the start of October 2021, Pedro Emanuel went back to the Saudi main division, to take over at third-place Al Nassr FC until the end of the season.
 After only five matches, however, he left.

-On 3 July 2022, Pedro Emanuel signed with newly-promoted Khaleej FC.
+On 3 July 2022, Pedro Emanuel signed with newly promoted Al-Khaleej FC.
+In June 2023, after having managed to avoid relegation, he renewed his contract for two more years; one year later, however, he left by mutual consent.

+On 10 December 2024, Pedro Emanuel was appointed at fellow top-tier Al-Fayha FC until the end of the campaign.
+On his debut the following 11 January, his 17th-placed side achieved a 1–1 home draw against leaders Al-Ittihad.